 Got a big date coming up?
 Tell your partner to plan it, and take up another date to plan yourself.
 Got a familial obligation coming up?
 Tell your partner to plan this one for you, and you’ll plan something for them.

-Plan a date night and then tell them to plan the next one.
 You could even try to out-plan each other.
+A perfect date, and one step taken toward a more trustful relationship.
+This is one of those relationship trust building activities that gets you to have your cake and eat it too.
 Don’t end up blowing your life savings on one date night, though.
 There’s not a single relationship exercise that will fix your bankruptcy.

 5. Talk about your financial goals